sourabhyadav/100-days-0f-DL-DevOps/README.md

 * Method for chaning shape like reshape, flaten
 * Method for transpose like tranpose(), a.T, swapazes etc.
 * Methods for changing dimension and broadcasting like broadcast, broadcast_to etc.

+### Day 5: Array manipulation using built-in functions 2
+* Method for chaning contenate and split
+* Method for elements and deleting them